Men's Euro Hockey League: Tournament

-For the 2019–20 season the EHL moves to a new format with the removal of the round-robin tournament in round one.
-Instead, a knock-out format will be used from the start of the tournament.
+From the 2019–20 season the EHL moved to a new format with the removal of the round-robin tournament in round one.
+Instead, a knock-out format is used from the start of the tournament.
 Round one will be replaced by the knockout 16 with four sides advancing to the quarter-finals, or Final 8 as it's called, on Easter.
 The Final8 will consist of the champions from the top four nations on the EHL rankings table alongside the four sides that qualified from the knockout 16.
 This means that instead of a total of 24 teams from 12 associations there will be 20 teams from 11 associations.

 Sponsorship

 The much-improved presentation and packaging of the Euro Hockey League have attracted a number of high-profile sponsors, most notably Dutch bank ABN-AMRO, who are the presenting sponsor of the tournament.
-Volvo and Intersport are also named sponsors of the Euro Hockey League, while partnerships have been formed with McGregor, ErmaSport, ATP - The Advanced Travel Partner and Dutch advertising agency Ideas for Brands.
+Vriendloterij are also named sponsors of the Euro Hockey League.